-- 7.1.6.2 To support the recommendations of the Metrolinx Urban Freight Study, particularly with respect to: - a) the establishment of an inter-governmental freight committee to facilitate the implementation and harmonization of approaches to and the regulation of freight movement across the Region; - b) the integration of land use and multi-modal goods movement planning and the development of freight-supportive land use planning guidelines; and - c) the establishment of an urban freight data collection program for the Greater Toronto and Hamilton Area. - 7.1.6.3 To facilitate and concentrate truck traffic along selected strategic goods movement corridors to support the efficient functioning of employment areas and agricultural lands. - To develop, where required, specific goods movement and delivery strategies for mixed-use neighbourhoods and intensification areas. - 7.1.6.5 To update Markham's zoning by-law to require new commercial developments to provide off-street facilities for vehicles engaged in loading, delivery, courier and servicing activities. - To support the clustering of freight and logistics activities and the buffering of these facilities from nearby sensitive uses. - 7.1.6.7 To consider the regulation of truck delivery times and the implementation of curb-side management strategies to facilitate loading and delivery activities in congested parts of the intensification areas. - To support the introduction of package drop-off stations in commercial areas. - To encourage the routing of hazardous goods around urbanized areas. - 7.1.6.10 To support innovation in goods movement and logistics systems technologies, and encourage energy efficiency measures in the freight movement sector.
+- b) the integration of land use and multi-modal goods movement planning and the development of freight-supportive land use planning guidelines; and - c) the establishment of an urban freight data collection program for the Greater Toronto and Hamilton Area. - 7.1.6.3 To facilitate and concentrate truck traffic along selected strategic goods movement corridors to support the efficient functioning of employment areas and agricultural lands. - 7.1.6.4 To develop, where required, specific goods movement and delivery strategies for mixed-use neighbourhoods and intensification areas. - 7.1.6.5 To update Markham's zoning by-law to require new commercial developments to provide off-street facilities for vehicles engaged in loading, delivery, courier and servicing activities. - 7.1.6.6 To support the clustering of freight and logistics activities and the buffering of these facilities from nearby sensitive uses. - 7.1.6.7 To consider the regulation of truck delivery times and the implementation of curb-side management strategies to facilitate loading and delivery activities in congested parts of the intensification areas. - To support the introduction of package drop-off stations in commercial areas. - 7.1.6.9 To encourage the routing of hazardous goods around urbanized areas. - 7.1.6.10 To support innovation in goods movement and logistics systems technologies, and encourage energy efficiency measures in the freight movement sector.